Introduction

 - Assigned team members to specific tasks

-- Utilised labels for priority levels and project types.
+- Used labels to denote priority levels and types of projects.

 Results